 5. French Broad River Greenway (Asheville)

 Linking three of Asheville’s city parks along the second oldest river in the world, the French Broad River Greenway also winds through residential and commercial districts.
-Even so, many migrating songbirds stop through to watch locals kayak to New Belgium Brewing Company.
+Even so, many migrating songbirds stop through to watch locals kayak to New Belgium Brewing Company and other riverside stops.

 Birds to Watch: Yellow-rumped and Blackpoll Warblers, Cliff Swallow, Yellow-throated Warbler, Warbling Vireo, Baltimore Oriole, Wilson’s Snipe